 d.
 Failure to follow the provisions on the approved plan.

 e.
-Any other action or inaction that constitutes a violation of this chapter that did not result in off-site sedimentation.
+Any other action or inaction that constitutes a violation of Article 28 that did not result in off-site sedimentation.

+v.
+The Stormwater Administrator is authorized to vary the amount of the per diem penalty set out in Section 39.2.F.2 to take into account any relevant aggravating or mitigating factors

-(d)  In determining the amount of the civil penalty, the city engineer shall consider any relevant mitigating and aggravating factors, including, but not limited to:
+(d)  In determining the amount of the civil penalty, the Stormwater Administrator shall consider any relevant mitigating and aggravating factors, including, but not limited to:

-(1)  The effect, if any, of the violation;
+(1)  The effect, if any, of the violation.

-(2)  The degree and extent of harm caused by the violation;
+(2)  The degree and extent of harm caused by the violation.

 (3)  The cost of rectifying the damage;